 German researchers report new information about the protein which in instrumental in inter-cellular communication and appears to also prevent tumor growth.

-The protein is interferon beta which is already used in some cancer therapies – what is new is an understanding about how it may work.
-It appears to be able to interfer with tumor growth factors, and has the effect of blocking the blood supply to the tumor.
+The protein is Interferon-Beta which is already used in some cancer therapies – what is new is an understanding about how it may work.
+It appears to be able to interfere with tumor growth factors, and has the effect of blocking the blood supply to the tumor.

 Published: Journal of Clinical Investigation, April, 2010